ropensci/qualR/README.md

-The goal of `qualR` is to facilitate the download of air pollutants and meteorological information from [CETESB QUALAR System](https://qualar.cetesb.sp.gov.br/qualar/home.do) for Sao Paulo, and [MonitorAr Program](https://www.data.rio/datasets/dados-hor%C3%A1rios-do-monitoramento-da-qualidade-do-ar-monitorar), for Rio de Janeiro.
+The goal of `qualR` is to facilitate the download of air pollutants and meteorological information from [CETESB QUALAR System](https://qualar.cetesb.sp.gov.br/qualar/home.do) for São Paulo, and [MonitorAr Program](https://www.data.rio/datasets/dados-hor%C3%A1rios-do-monitoramento-da-qualidade-do-ar-monitorar), for Rio de Janeiro.
 This information is often used for air pollution data analysis and for air quality model evaluation.

 `qualR` functions return completed data frames (missing hours padded out with `NA`),